MAD-007G/Lenght-and-width-mesurement-showcase/README.md

-# IDS Camera Image Processing – Training Project
+# IDS Camera Image Processing

 This repository contains code that I personally wrote.
 It is my own work and is shared here as part of my learning portfolio.